MJ-H52/PythonETL-crawler-practice-and-testing/README.md

-# craw_104
+# Crawl_104
-TibaMe PyETL homework : 104 craw
+TibaMe PyETL homework : 104 crawl

 Youtue: https://youtu.be/x43lynIAWD8

 Thanks to the instructor: https://github.com/uuboyscy

+# Crawl Google Stores - To be continued..